-- 1. Make sure you have the Bright Green Crisis Intervention Plan Binder from the front of the room, your duffle bag and your walkie-talkie with you. - 2.
+- 1. Make sure you have the Bright Green Crisis Intervention Plan Binder located in the kitchen. - 2.
 Students should be quickly told of the importance of silence so that they can hear directions. - 3.
-Follow procedures for whatever the present emergency is as practiced. i.e. tornado, fire, evacuation, lock down, bomb threat etc. - 4.
-As soon as you are outside/locked in place-take roll and make sure everyone is there. - Outside a roll call will be taken of each class.
+Follow procedures for whatever the present emergency is as practiced. i.e. tornado, fire, evacuation, lock down, bomb threat etc.

+- 4. As soon as you are outside/locked in place- take roll and make sure everyone is there. - 5.
+Outside a roll call will be taken of each class.
 Indicate if all are present or if someone is missing.
 DO NOT LEAVE YOUR CLASS UNLESS ABSOLUTELY NECESSARY AND IF YOU HAVE SOMEONE ELSE TO WATCH OVER THEM. - 6.
 If inside do not unlock your door or move from your "Secure in Place" until there is an ALL CLEAR over the PA system.
 For a Hard Lockdown remain in place until told to move by an Office Staff Member or if your door is unlocked by an Office Staff Member.
 Walkie-talkies will be used to communicate.